 Relative location

-When the Correlated distance option is checked, it means that the positions of the receiver and transmitter are geographically fixed with respect to each other (e.g. co-located or constantly spaced base stations).
+When the Correlated distance option is checked, the positions of the receiver and transmitter are geographically fixed with respect to each other (e.g. co-located or constantly spaced base stations).
 The transmitter is considered a reference centre.

-When the correlated distance is unchecked, it means that the receiver is randomly moving around the transmitterYou have 2 primary options to define type of mutual placement of VLR with respect to VLT:
+When the correlated distance is unchecked, the receiver is randomly moving around the transmitter.
+There are 2 primary options to define type of mutual placement of VLR with respect to VLT.

 See ANNEX 12: for further details on the algorithm and conventions.